EE (telecommunications): Retail shops

-In November 2010, EE announced the opening of six "dual-branded" shops: three were led by T-Mobile and Three by Orange, and each promoted the other brand's products.
+In November 2010, EE announced the opening of six "dual-branded" shops: three were led by T-Mobile and three by Orange, and each promoted the other brand's products.
 The company expanded further in early 2011.
-Five new shops had an Everything Everywhere–branded fascia, although they represented and sold both Orange and T-Mobile.
+Five new shops had an Everything Everywhere–branded fascia, although they represented and sold both T-Mobile and Orange.
 During the same quarter, the company also launched a number of Orange concessions in selected HMV shops.
 These were designed to operate as normal Orange retail shops, although with an expected lower footfall and designed to cater for HMV's younger consumers.
 The company removed these concessions from HMV shortly before the re-brand, with their approximately 100 staff transferred to local shops.

 EE had 700 shops in the UK after the re-branding of existing Orange, T-Mobile, and Everything Everywhere shops in October 2012.
 In January 2013, it was announced that EE would close 78 shops, with no job losses, because in several locations there were two on the same street, often close together.
 In January 2014, it was announced that EE would close a further 76 duplicated shops and there would be 50 new ones, including 30 franchise outlets, estimated to create 350 jobs.
 The franchise outlets would grow to 100 by the end of the year, including the transfer of 45 directly managed shops to franchise partners.
 The move saw its number of shops reduce from 600 to 574 (including the 100 franchise outlets).

 In September 2014, it was announced that following the collapse of Phones 4u in the UK, EE would acquire 58 of its shops for £2.5 million in a deal with its administrators, PricewaterhouseCoopers.
 The deal safeguarded 359 jobs and the shops would be rebranded to EE.

 In July 2017, EE announced 100 store-within-a-store outlets by the end of 2019 via a partnership with Sainsbury's.
 This would create 400 jobs in Sainsbury's and Argos stores, and see the number of outlets reach close to 700, as part of its ambition to provide 95% of the population with access to an EE shop within 20 minutes' drive.
 In addition, pop-up shops and cabins would appear in shopping centres and other locations around the UK, and mobile EE shops in vans would serve customers in the most remote areas.